somerongit/git_Help/README.md

 This comment allow add or new files in prv. commit
 ## git commit --amend -m "Update Msg"
 This allow update the prv. commit msg

+# Rename the branch
+## git branch -M newName

+# Git Log in God Mode
+## git config --global alias.someronLog "log --graph --oneline --decorate"
+## git someronLog

+# Sync With currnt Remote Repo
+This set of comments overerite all the local changes which is not commited.
+*** After running this comment you can't retrive the prv. uncommited changes.
+## git fetch origin
+## git reset --hard origin/master
+## git clean -df

 <!--
     Title: Git Help
     Author: somerongit (Someron Bakuli)